huawei-noah/SMARTS/docs/sim/scenario_studio.rst

   python3 scenario/scenario.py

-IMPORTANT: if you want to train model on one scenario, remember to set the `end` time of flow larger or equal to your expected training time, since SMARTS will continue the flow after each `reset` called.
-However, if there are multi scenarios to train for one worker, you can relax this restriction since after the scenario change, the flow will also be reset to the beginning time.
+IMPORTANT: if you want to train model on one scenario, remember to set the `end` time of flow larger or equal to your expected training time, since SMARTS will continue the flow after each `reset` call.
+However, if there are multiple scenarios to train for one worker, you can relax this restriction since after the scenario change, the flow will also be reset to the beginning time.

 =================